Fixed term or secondment opportunity until October 2020 (with possible option for extension)

 The role is to join our team working on an established programme to support councils use digital tools and solutions to improve access to services, support their workforce operate more efficiently and help generate savings or income.
 The work involves helping raise the profile of digital amongst senior managers and elected members.

-Your core responsibilities will be to help us devise and implement programmes of support for councils to enable them better use of digital tools and solutions.
+Your core responsibilities will be to help us devise and implement programmes of support for councils to enable them to improve services, enabled through better use of digital tools and solutions.
 This includes working on LGA funded programmes whereby councils bid to join a programme.
 Your role will be to work directly with the successful councils to help them deliver their agreed outcomes which include efficiency savings.
 You will also help capture and mainstream existing good practice to enable other councils to apply this to their work.
-This involves regular day to day communications with councils and other partners, as well as keeping pace with and managing different parts of a fast paced programme.
+This involves regular communication with councils and other partners, as well as keeping pace with and managing different parts of a fast paced programme.

 Technical knowledge of digital technology is not required, though may be useful.
 However a good understanding of local government and the context councils operate in is essential.